AlfurIvan/the-Spy-Cat-Agency/README.md

 The app should now be running at http://127.0.0.1:8000.

 ### 5. Documentation
-Navigate to http://127.0.0.1:8000/api/docs/ for exploration of this app.
+Navigate to http://127.0.0.1:8000/docs/ for exploration of this app.

 ### 6. Postman Collection
-    link will be here soon
+    Check the file 'The Spy Cat Agency.postman_collection.json'